Combined-cycle natural gas power plant

 LCRA and City of Marcos

 Thomas C Ferguson Power Plant is a 40-year-old gas-fired power plant in Horseshoe Bay on Lake Lyndon B Johnson (LBJ) in Texas, US.
 Built in 1974, the 420MW facility has been replaced by a more environment-friendly, energy-efficient combined-cycle gas turbine (CCGT) plant.

 The new 540MW facility, named the Ferguson replacement project, was developed by the Lower Colorado River Authority (LCRA), a non-profit public utility that provides energy, water and community services to the people of Texas.
 The City of San Marcos also owns a small percentage of the new power plant.

-Groundbreaking for the $500m replacement was held in April 2012 and the project reached substantial completion in August 2014.
+Ground breaking for the $500m replacement project was held in April 2012 and the project reached substantial completion in August 2014.
 The new plant was dedicated on 15 October 2014.

 The new CCGT power plant is constructed approximately 100 yards from the old Ferguson power plant in Llano County.
 The site was selected because the existing facility was designed to include additional generating units in future and contains infrastructure such as fuel, water and transmission.
 A new site would have increased the project cost by up to $70m.

-The new combined-cycle natural gas-based power plant is one of the most environment-friendly plants in Texas, requiring approximately 35% lesser fuel and produce up to 40% lesser emissions a unit compared with the existing plant.
-The new plant requires one-third of the water required at a conventional steam plant for generating equivalent amount of power.
+The new combined-cycle natural gas-based power plant is one of the most environment-friendly plants in Texas, requiring approximately 35% less fuel and producing up to 40% fewer emissions per unit when compared with the existing plant.
+The new plant requires one-third of the water required at a conventional steam plant to generate an equivalent amount of power.